Pearls of Wisdom

 Fellow since 2021

-Bill Grip, Higher Education Solutions Leader, MBP
+Bill Grip, Higher Education Solutions Leader, F.SAME, MBP

 Thinking back a few years, I didn’t think much about being a Fellow nor did I really know what a Fellow was.
 I knew I valued being a member of SAME and simply kept raising my hand to volunteer and contribute regardless of where life took me and my family.
 Low and behold, I was very fortunate to be selected.